 SDR 11 vs. SDR 13.5 Pipe Properties

-Like the other SDRs, polyvinyl chloride is used to make these pipes.
+Like the other SDRs, polyvinyl chloride frequently makes these pipes.
 PVC is a high-strength thermoplastic material commonly utilized in pipelines, medical equipment, wire and cable insulation, and other applications.
 In fact, it is the world’s third-most-produced synthetic plastic polymer.

 Despite these benefits, PVC is not heat resistant.
 As a result, PVC should only be utilized in non-potable water applications and not for inhaling air.